 Once children are housed in the orphanages, the traffickers and orphanage managers fundraise and solicit foreign volunteers to work for free to support their profit-making enterprises.
 Children are forced to lie about their backgrounds and the orphanage managers and traffickers profit from the generosity of well-intentioned volunteers.
 As a consequence, many “orphanages” have become a lucrative business in Nepal with profit to be made from both the families and from tourists, volunteers and donors.

 In the aftermath of the earthquakes there has been an outpouring of people wanting to help support affected children in Nepal.
-Many may believe that the earthquakes left thousands of orphans, but in fact less than 150 children lost both of their parents as a result of the quakes, and many of those children still have family that can care for them.
+Many may believe that the earthquakes left thousands of orphans, but in fact only 156 children lost both of their parents as a result of the quakes, and many of those children still have family that can care for them.
 Traffickers and orphanage owners have realized the potential for increased profits at the expense of vulnerable children and families, as these well-meaning foreigners look for places to donate or volunteer in support of Nepali children.

 There are over 16,000 children living in “orphanages” in Nepal, yet at least two thirds of these children are not orphans.
 Despite international and Nepali laws and policies against the use of children’s homes, except as a last resort, hundreds of children continue to be trafficked into such institutions.